CloudAtIllinois/projects-and-research/README.md

 All end users must review and agree to the terms outlined in the End User Service Agreement.  https://answers.uillinois.edu/systemoffices/102098

+## Request to be a member

+Please fill out the [membership request form]( https://forms.illinois.edu/sec/485553031 )

 ## Adding to this repository

 ## Adding a new repository